pranshu6sept/ecommerce/backend/README.md

 ## Testing Flow

-# To test the full flow of the application:
+To test the full flow of the application:
   1. Add items to a user's cart using the "Add Item to Cart" endpoint.
   2. Generate a discount code using the "Generate Discount Code" endpoint.
-  3. Perform a checkout with and without the discount code using the "Checkout" endpoint.
+  3. Perform a checkout with discount code using the "Checkout" endpoint by using the discount code generated in the previous step.
-  4. Check the order statistics using the "Get Order Statistics" endpoint.
+  4. Add more items to the cart and perform a checkout without discount code.

-  Remember to replace user123 with actual user IDs and adjust item IDs as necessary when testing.
+  5. Check the order statistics using the "Get Order Statistics" endpoint.

 This documentation provides a concise overview of the API endpoints, how to use them with curl commands, and the general structure of the application.
 It should be sufficient for users to understand and interact with your e-commerce backend API.